 The Sequoia is Toyota's largest SUV, and the full-size model was redesigned for 2008.
-The Sequoia is available with a choice of V-8 engines, including a new 4.6-liter V-8 and a more powerful 5.7-liter V-8.
-When properly equipped, the Sequoia can pull 10,000 pounds and seat up to eight people.
+The Sequoia is available with a choice of V-8 engines, including a 4.6-liter V-8 and a more powerful 5.7-liter V-8.
+The Sequoia can seat up to eight people.

 The Sequoia comes in three trim levels: SR5, Limited and Platinum.
 Competitors include the Chevrolet Tahoe, Ford Expedition and Nissan Armada.

 An on/off switch for the daytime running lights is a new feature, and connoisseurs of fake wood will notice that the Platinum model has new wood grain interior trim.
 Otherwise, there are no significant changes.

 The Sequoia sports a two-box shape, but it doesn't have bump strips on the side doors.
 Like the Toyota Tundra pickup truck, the Sequoia wears a large chrome grille.
 Exterior features include:

 The Sequoia can accommodate up to eight people in its three rows of seats that can be covered in either fabric or leather.
 The second row slides out of the way when you lift a lever, making it easy to get to the third-row seats.
 Large air-conditioning knobs dominate the middle of the dash.
 Bluetooth and a USB port are standard.
 Interior features include: